 CCHAP produces exhibits, performances, demonstrations, radio broadcasts, compact discs, and catalogues featuring the art work of Connecticut’s finest traditional artists.
 Our public events provide opportunities for audiences to interact directly with a wide range of communities and their artists.
 Learn more about CCHAP’s projects.

-Information, images, and recordings from 25 years of fieldwork are organized and stored in CCHAP’s archive, which is accessible for public use.
+Information, images, and recordings from over 25 years of fieldwork are organized and stored in CCHAP’s archive, which is accessible for public use.

 CCHAP mentors artists, connects them with appropriate resources for their work, and advises them on topics such as presentation methods and curriculum development.

 CCHAP shares information about traditional artists, art forms, and Connecticut’s diverse cultures with individuals, arts presenters, educational organizations, and community groups.
+CCHAP also oversees the Legends & Lore Roadside Marker Program.

 CCHAP offers workshops, panel discussions, school programs, and training sessions with and for folk artists, educators, and public audiences.
 We coordinate the Southern New England Traditional Arts Apprenticeship Program in partnership with the Massachusetts Cultural Council.